 Rhodes has a strong and loyal alumni network of health care providers throughout the country.
 Alumni are available to communicate on a wide number of topics, and many provide an opportunity for career shadowing.
 Some of our best internship opportunities have been through our alumni.

-•Approximately 2,030 students representing 45 states (plus D.C.) and 35 countries; 24% students of color; more than 80% participate in service; 75% complete internships; 65% study abroad or at off-campus sites in the United States; nearly 100% of first-year students live on campus; 52% belong to social fraternities or sororities.
+• Approximately 2,055 students representing 46 states (plus DC) and 35 countries; 28% students of color; more than 80% participate in service; 75% complete internships; 65% study abroad or at off-campus sites in the United States; nearly 100% of first-year students live on campus; 52% belong to social fraternities or sororities.

 • Rhodes offers 100+ student clubs, organizations, and intramural and club sports.
 There are 21 men’s and women’s NCAA Division III intercollegiate teams.

 • 49% of the Class of 2020 ranked in top 10% of their high school class; mid-range SAT scores: 1260–1430; mid-range ACT scores: 27–32